aws-neuron/aws-neuron-sdk/release-notes/runtime/aws-neuronx-runtime-lib/index.rst

 New in this release
 ^^^^^^^^^^^^^^^^^^^

-* Added support for Neuron Custom C++ operators as an experimental feature.
+* Added support for Neuron Custom C++ operators as a beta feature.
 As of this release, usage of Custom C++ operators requires a reset of the Neuron Runtime after running a model which invoked a Neuron Custom C++ operator.
 * Added support for a counter that enable measuring FLOPS on neuron-top and neuron-monitor.
 * Added support for LRU cache for DMA rings.